anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There surely is in human nature an inherent propensity to extract all the good out of all the evil.
+Quote: In action a great heart is the chief qualification.
+In work, a great head.

-By: Benjamin Haydon
+By: Arthur Schopenhauer